betomossmann/resume/README.md

 * Responsible for developing software efficiently, in a reusable and reliable way.
 As a frontend developer, I work with Javascript/Typescript, React, Next JS in projects with micro frontends and libraries.

-* For the backend, I work with NodeJS and postgres.
+* Responsible for integrating with third-party APIs using advanced features of Typescript, NodeJs, Postgres, TypeORM, and following the best practices in the market such as Design Patterns, Clean Architecture, DDD, TDD, Clean Code, Object-Oriented Programming, and SOLID Principles.
 I frequently work with AWS services.

 * Help the product owner specify the key features and best user experience for the platform.